Published On: July 3, 2025 | Last Updated: December 31, 2025

 How Receivables Fit into Current Assets

-Accounts receivable is a key component of current assets, representing money owed by customers for goods or services delivered on credit.
+Accounts receivable are a key component of current assets, representing money owed by customers for goods or services delivered on credit.
 The faster a business can convert receivables into cash, the stronger its working capital position becomes.
 Effective management of accounts receivable ensures steady cash inflows, supporting liquidity and the company’s overall financial stability.

 How an Efficient Accounts Receivable Process Boosts Working Capital